estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D64
+iOS and Swift.
+Struggling with one problem for way too long.
+Sigh.
+I think I need to take a walk and come back to it with a clear mind.

 ### R1D63
 iOS and Swift.
 Slowly making progress.
 Feel like I don't have to look every little thing up.